-If we ever uncover clinical evidence that marijuana “cures” any of the 100-200 cancers, Big Pharma will spend a boatload of money researching which molecule in the marijuana plant is actually responsible for that effect.
+If we ever uncover clinical evidence that marijuana “can cure” any of the 100-200 cancers, Big Pharma will spend a boatload of money researching which molecule in the marijuana plant is responsible for that effect.
 Then they will determine the overall toxicity of the compound, the amount necessary to kill the cancer cells, and how to deliver it effectively to the patient.
 And at that point, they will patent it, because they did all the hard work, and they will sell the drug on the market.
 And it’s not going to be in the form of a joint that you’ll smoke (the FDA hurdles for that would be unbelievable), it will be in some highly researched form that allows the active ingredient to reach the target cell.

-Right now, any claims that marijuana cures cancer is plain nonsense.
+Right now, any claims that marijuana can cure cancer are plain nonsense.

 - Aldington S, Harwood M, Cox B, Weatherall M, Beckert L, Hansell A, Pritchard A, Robinson G, Beasley R; Cannabis and Respiratory Disease Research Group.
 Cannabis use and risk of lung cancer: a case-control study.
 Eur Respir J. 2008 Feb;31(2):280-6. doi: 10.1183/09031936.00065707.
 PubMed PMID: 18238947; PubMed Central PMCID: PMC2516340.